bollu/coremlir/README.md

 # Core-MLIR

+Convert GHC Core to MLIR.

+# Log:  [newest] to [oldest]

+# Monday, 24 August 2020
+- Nuked `HaskModuleOp`, `HaskDummyFinishOp` since I'm just using the regular `ModuleOp` now.
+I now understand why `ModuleOp` doesn't allow SSA variables in its body: these are not accessible from functions because of the `IsolatedFromAbove` constraint.
+So it only makes sense to have "true global data" in a `ModuleOp`.
+I really wish I didn't have to "learn their design choices" by reinventing the bloody wheel.
+Oh well, it was at least very instructive.

+- Got full lowering down into LLVM.
+I now need to lower a program with `Int`, not just `Int#`.

+# Log:  [oldest] to [newesst]

 ## Concerns about this `Graph` version of region

 The code that looks like below is considered as a non-dominated use.
 So it